Sustainable Musical Instruments: Can Plastic Make a Difference?

 Are plastic instruments bad for the environment?

-As a company that manufacture and sell plastic instruments, it’s a question we have asked ourselves a lot.
+As a company that manufactures and sells plastic instruments, it’s a question we have asked ourselves a lot.
 It’s a question that customers and consumers are asking more and more too.

 Steven Greenall, our CEO, has addressed some of the common queries about plastic musical instruments.
 But how can a plastic trombone (like our popular pBone) be better for the environment than a brass one?